samuel-rosa/spsann-doc/ppl.md

 # Points per lag-distance class

-We propose a general purpose objective function to optimize sample patterns for the estimation of variogram parameters when we are ignorant about the spatial variation of the environmental variable.
+We propose a general purpose objective function to optimize sample configurations for the estimation of variogram parameters when we are ignorant about the spatial variation of the environmental variable.
 In such a scenario, we can only explore a distance measure.
 WarrickEtAl1987 showed that distance-related parameters control the spread of points and the coverage of the spatial domain.
-Many later studies that assumed the form of the variogram model to be known observed that the range parameter plays a large control of the spatial configuration of the sample pattern, specially its clustering degree (MuellerEtAl1999; Lark2002; ZhuEtAl2005; Zimmerman2006).
+Many later studies that assumed the form of the variogram model to be known observed that the range parameter plays a large control of the spatial configuration of the sample, specially its clustering degree (MuellerEtAl1999; Lark2002; ZhuEtAl2005; Zimmerman2006).

-The distribution of pair-wise distances is a useful description of a sample pattern.
+The distribution of pair-wise distances is a useful description of a sample configuration.
 However, its use is rooted on the use of the method-of-moments for variogram estimation.
 Instead of point-pairs, maximum likelihood methods estimate model parameters using all data points.
 To maximize the amount of information of the data points, we need every sample point to produce